2008 Pacific typhoon season: International names

 During the season 22 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.
-The names Matmo, Nuri, Noul and Dolphin were used for the first time as it was replaced from Chataan, Rusa, Pongsona and Yanyan.
+During the season, the names Matmo, Nuri, Noul, and Dolphin were used for the first time after they replaced the names Chataan, Rusa, Pongsona, and Yanyan, which were retired following the 2002 and 2003 seasons.